45 Central Street Norwood, Massachusetts (781)762-3300

 Submitting art to Gallery9 is easy.

-As someone who has been on both sides, I know the tension submitting art can bring.
+We've been on both sides and know the tension submitting art can bring.
 We’ve designed the process to be quick and painless.

 Consider submitting three or more cohesive pieces which you could imagine hanging on a gallery wall.
 Include these images in an email to firstname.lastname@example.org with “submission” in the subject line.